risingwavelabs/helm-charts/README.md

 >
 > The following command installs a standalone RisingWave with local persistency.
 It will create a PersistentVolumeClaim
 > with StatefulSet and the data will be persisted in the provisioned PersistentVolume.
 Therefore, it requires the
 > Kubernetes cluster to allow dynamic provisioning of PVs.
-Please download the revise the values file if it doesn't suit
+Please download and revise the values file if it doesn't suit
 > you well.

 ```shell